toddledev/documentation/docs/09-components/03-interface-and-lifecycle/index.md

 # Interface and lifecycle

 Components in Nordcraft need clearly defined interfaces to interact with the rest of your application, and they follow a specific lifecycle as they are created, updated and removed from the page.
+Understanding component interfaces and lifecycle helps you create components that integrate seamlessly with the rest of your application and behave predictably as your application state changes.

-# Component interface
+## Component interface

 The interface of a component defines how it communicates with other parts of your application.
 There are three communication channels